Cadry's Kitchen

 Cast iron breakfast skillets cooking on the grill.

-This grilled breakfast is a full meal for four in individual mini cast iron skillets.
+This hearty breakfast is one of my favorite vegan camping meals.
+It’s a full brunch for four in individual mini cast iron skillets.

 It includes savory veggie sausage, beautifully browned & toothsome tofu, onions that have a bit of sweetness around the edges, and a dose of vegetables to get the day rolling.